vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 If a node that submitted the transaction to join and satisfies all other conditions and has a higher score than the lowest scoring ersatz validator (scaled up by the incumbent factor), then (assuming it did not just become a Tendermint validator), it becomes an ersatz validator and the lowest scoring ersatz validator is demoted to pending validator.
 The 'transaction to join' of a validator demoted this way remains active until the delegated stake drops below the required minimum

-As both these checks are done between epochs, it is possible for a validator to be demoted first from Tendermint validator to ersatz validator, and then from ersatz validator to pending validator.
+As both these checks are done between epochs, it is possible for a validator to be demoted first from a consensus forming (Tendermint) validator to an ersatz validator, and then from an ersatz validator to a pending validator.

 ## Becoming validator transaction
 All keys mentioned here are understood to match the node configuration.